Standardizing Laravel Applications at Northwestern University

 API Infrastructure: When to Roll Your Own

-Northwestern IT operates in a service-oriented environment.
-Applications integrate with data warehouses, external SaaS platforms, and other Northwestern services.
-A robust API foundation isn't optional.
+Northwestern applications live in a service-oriented ecosystem.
+They integrate with warehouses, SaaS platforms, and other campus systems, so the API foundation has to be operationally solid.

 Why Custom Token Management?